wileyyugioh/zotmoov/README.md

 By default ZotMoov will move and link your files.
 You can change the dropdown menu option to `copy` for ZotMoov to just make a back-up of your added files in the specified directory.

+### Automatically Move/Copy Files When Added

+When this is enabled, ZotMoov will automatically move/copy files whenever they are imported into Zotero.
+The types of files can be restricted by the **Allowed File Extensions** option.

 ### Automatically Move/Copy Files to Subdirectory

-When this is enabled, ZotMoov will automatically move files into a custom subdirectory.
-By default it is `{%c}` which is by item collection.
+When this is enabled, ZotMoov will automatically move files into a custom subdirectory whenever
+- a file is moved via **Automatically Move/Copy Files When Added**
+- the Move Selected to Directory menu option is used

+By default the subdirectory string is `{%c}` which is by item collection.
 [Click here for the formatting options](https://github.com/wileyyugioh/zotmoov/blob/master/docs/WILDCARD_INFO.md)

 ### Automatically Delete External Linked Files in the ZotMoov Directory